 Seward County Community College welcomed Dr. Kenneth J. Trzaska as its tenth president on August 17, 2015.
-Board chair Ron Oliver announced the results of the presidential search conducted this summer.
+Board chair Ron Oliver described the rigorous search process that brought Trzaska to Liberal.

 "We did a nationwide search that brought many strong applicants to our attention, but he floated to the top," said board chair Ron Oliver.
 "The board was unanimous.
 We're very excited to get him here."